 What can I expect in the recovery period after a mummy makeover?After the mummy makeover procedure in the recovery period, you will be attend for a postoperative check with our nursing team at 3-4 days for removal of any wound drains.
 You will then be seen between 1 and 2 weeks after the surgery for a wound check and dressing change.
 In addition any sutures will be removed at this stage.
 Your surgeon will see you at 6 weeks after the procedure to assess your healing and recovery to ensure your healing has progressed uneventfully.
 At all stages of the recovery period, our expert clinical support team will closely monitor you with regular postoperative phone calls with face to face assessment if any concern is identified.
 Our aftercare was recently described as 'outstanding' by the CQC.

 When will I see the final results from Mummy Makeover surgery?The final results are usually seen after the 6 week mark following the procedure.
 The swelling will continue to subside with further improvements in body shape over the course of 12 months following surgery.
 At your follow-up consultations, your surgeon will be able to assess your healing and provide recommendations including on scar care based on your recovery.

-How long will I have to take off work?This will be different for each person and depend on which surgeries took place and what type of job you have.
+How long will I have to take off work after having a mummy makeover?This will be different for each person and depend on which surgeries took place and what type of job you have.